atulb50693/Food-Truck-Project/pipeline/README.md

 * `load.py`
  A python script that test loads a couple of rows of the cleaned data to the MySQL database

+* `Dockerfile` - which includes the commands required to convert the pipeline python script into a Docker image

 * `/data-files`
  A directory that contains all the downloaded data files and the final cleaned version produced by the `transform.py` script